What Are Pollinators?

 You need a diversity of plants for pollination.
 A wildflower garden comes to mind.

 If you use native plants in your area, the insects won’t get confused.
-They will know those plants and blooms already because they have always been there… Keep it simple…
+They will know those plants and blooms already because they have always been there… The most effective garden is a simple garden.

-Think about that.
-Otherwise, it would be up to you to pollinate that flower.
+Without pollinators, it would be up to you to pollinate that flower.

 What Is In It For Us?

-Get ready for this! (it just keeps getting better).
+Get ready for this! … it just keeps getting better.

 Besides the honey from the bees, the beautiful garden, and the aroma from the plants, nature always gives back far more than we can give nature.